linux-application-whitelisting/fapolicyd/README.md

 5) How do you prevent race conditions on startup?
 Can something execute before the daemon takes control?

-The design is to take control before users can login.
+One of the design goals is to take control before users can login.
 Users are the main problem being addressed.
-They can pip install apps to the home dir or do other things you wish to prevent.
+They can pip install apps to the home dir or do other things an admin may wish to prevent.
 Only root can install things that run before login.
 And again, root can change the rules or turn off the daemon.

 Another design goal is to prevent malicious apps from running.
 Suppose someone guesses your password and they login to your account.
 Perhaps they wish to